AdemYildiz1/KervTask/README.md

-Some basic thinks to know about how it works:
+Some basic things to know about how it works:

 *Run UI test from tests\ApplyForUXDesignerRoleTest *Configure locator and method if needed from POM(pages)